Impactwave/laravel5-adminLTE/readme.md

 > ex: http://localhost/~your_username/laravel5-aminLTE, if you're developing on a Mac.

-You should see a very simple page with a big *Laravel* title.
-That is a placeholder page that you can later replace by your website's home page.
+You should see a very simple page with a big title on the center.
+That is a placeholder page that you can later replace by your application/website's home page.

-To access the administration backend, click the "Administration" link, or open the `/admin` URL.
+To enter the application, click the "Log In" button.

 ## FAQ